What is GEO? The Complete Guide to Generative Engine Optimization

 This is where most GEO work happens.
 Even if your content is present and your domain is prominent, the AI still needs to be able to extract useful information from your pages.
 Quality in GEO terms means:

-• Specific data points.
+- Specific data points.
 Numbers, statistics, percentages, and concrete benchmarks give the AI something to cite.
 Vague claims get ignored.
+The Princeton GEO study found that adding statistics, quotations, and authoritative citations to source content increased the citation rate by up to 41% in controlled experiments.

-• Structured formatting.
+- Structured formatting.
 Tables, ordered lists, clear headings, and FAQ sections make it easier for models to identify and extract specific claims.
+Pages with strong semantic structure — h2/h3 hierarchy, definition-style sentences, marked-up FAQs — outperform unstructured walls of text even when the underlying information is similar.

-• Entity clarity.
+- Entity clarity.
 Your brand name, product names, and key terminology should be used consistently and defined clearly.
-AI models need to understand what entity they're citing.
+AI models need to understand what entity they are citing.
+Pages that introduce a product as "the platform," "our solution," and "this tool" within three paragraphs dilute the entity signal and make accurate attribution harder.

-• Original research and proprietary data.
+- Original research and proprietary data.
 Content that exists nowhere else — your own studies, benchmarks, frameworks — gives the AI a reason to cite you specifically rather than a competitor who says the same thing.
+This is the single highest-leverage GEO tactic: own a citable statistic, and you own the queries that surface it.

 4. Density — Comprehensive Topic Coverage